janusboandersen/Project_Template/README.md

 Tool can emit JSON configurations for VSCode.
 Emits content for `launch.json` (debugger launch), `tasks.json` (configure, build, test, coverage) and `c_cpp_properties.json` (include paths from conan dependencies, intellisense settings, compile_commands, etc.).
 - `./actions.py --vscode-launch`
-- `./actions.py --vscode-tasks --with-tests --use-conan`
+- `./actions.py --vscode-tasks`, or be more specific like `./actions.py --vscode-tasks --with-tests --use-conan`
-- `./actions.py --vscode-properties --with-tests --use-conan`
+- `./actions.py --vscode-properties`, or as above `./actions.py --vscode-properties --with-tests --use-conan`

 ## Building and running project
+1. Use the VSCode configurations to build / debug the project.
-Actions for the project can be invoked using the `actions.py` script, or directly through CMake.
+1. Specific actions for the project can be invoked using the `actions.py` script (or directly through CMake).
 Try:
 - Help on invokations from the command line
     - `./actions.py --help`
 - Install dependencies with Conan and configure project with CMake: